 Your second message, to be sent on the second day, should create some urgency.
 Inform the shopper that their items are “on hold.”
 Consider including a deadline as a little nudge.
 “It looks like you have items waiting for checkout!
 Click here to finish your order before they sell out.”

-If the sale hasn’t been completed by the third day, send a final message with a follow-up offer.
+If the sale hasn’t been completed by the third day, send one last message with a follow-up offer.
 This is your final chance to convert the sale, so make it something worthwhile such as free shipping with their order or a 20% discount on their entire order form.

 Looking for additional ways to reclaim lost sales with cart abandonment follow-up?
 Here are a few examples: